deephdc/fasterrcnn_pytorch_api/README.md

 deepaas-run --listen-ip 0.0.0.0
 ```
 Then, open the Swagger interface, change the hyperparameters in the train section, and click on train.

+Please note that the model training process may take some time depending on the size of your dataset and the complexity of your custom backbone.
+Once the model is trained, you can use the API to perform object detection on new images.